 In addition to financial aid, several merit- and need-based scholarships are available from the University.
 Others are available to historically underrepresented groups in the sciences and higher education.
 Information on scholarships is available from the Financial Aid Office and the Office of Graduate Studies (OGS).
 Note that the deadline for applying for most College and University scholarships is early in the spring semester.

 Highly qualified international students and students from outside of California may be eligible for a Non-Resident Tuition Fee Waiver from the OGS.
 Nominations are usually made at the time of application to the program.
-If you are interested in one of these waivers, please indicate your interest on your Departmental application.

 Violet Horn Graduate Research Fellowship in Ecology, Evolution, & Conservation Biology